How do I know if I am considered a minority?

 Ask your mentor.
 The Society encourages you to build a relationship with your research mentor, and this is a great way to begin that relationship.
 Otherwise, applicants should email email@example.com to confirm their research mentor's ASH membership status.

 Please note ASH will not provide applicants with a list of ASH members.

 Who should the letters of recommendation be addressed to?

 All letters of recommendation must be included with your application packet.
-All applications must be submitted electronically to email@example.com.
+All applications must be submitted through the online awards system.
 ASH will not accept letters sent by mail.
 For those who want to include an address on the letters, please address the letters to:

 The Committee on Promoting Diversity

 Washington, DC 20036

 What is the review committee looking for in the letter from an attending physician with whom I have worked?

 This letter is meant to serve as a professional reference for the applicant.
 Applicants are encouraged to identify someone who knows you reasonably well both as a resident and as an individual.
 While the review committee does not have a specific set of criteria for what these letters should include, the letter may emphasize qualities that make you a terrific candidate for the MRHAP, particularly those qualities that are not articulated elsewhere in your application.